 Through these assessments, WWAO has collected a catalog of around 100 detailed Use Cases covering a variety of water topics.

-In Fall 2024, WWAO will release its Needs Assessment report for the Arkansas-White-Red River Basin, which is currently under development following a successful Needs Assessment Workshop in Oklahoma City in June 2024.
+At the end of 2024, WWAO released its Needs Assessment report for the Arkansas-White-Red River Basin.
 In 2025, WWAO will conduct a Water Needs Assessment in the Great Basin.
 This will be followed by a Cross-Basin Assessment that will review water trends and needs across all basins that WWAO has studied.

 Partnerships are key to WWAO’s work.
 Through our stakeholder engagement effort, we listen to the needs of the community and bridge the gap between the water management community (decision makers, stakeholders and end-users) and NASA’s scientists, technology, tools, and data.
 This engagement takes various forms: